25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

 Launch settings:

 - Profiles are configured with `Properties/launchSettings.json` (edit directly the JSON or project properties)
-  - Running an IIS simulates a deployment to a Windows server, using both IIS and Kestrel and tying them together with a reverse proxy.
+  - Running an IIS simulates a deployment to a Windows server, using both IIS and Kestrel and tying them together with a reverse proxy

-  - Running in Kestrel is useful for development purposes because of all the extra logging that gets output in the console window.
+  - Running in Kestrel is useful for development purposes because of all the extra logging that gets output in the console window

 There are 2 types of web servers:

 1. The external web server like (IIS, Apache, etc.) and internal web server hosted by the application like Kestrel.
-We can use any external or internal servers.
+We can use any external or internal servers

-2. We use _Kestrel_ as it has a first class support in ASP.NET Core.
+2. We use _Kestrel_ as it has a first class support in ASP.NET Core

-- Classic System relied heavily on `System.web`, which was tied to _IIS_ and _IIS_ is tied to windows.
+- Classic System relied heavily on `System.web`, which was tied to _IIS_ and _IIS_ is tied to windows
-- That is the reason Classic System cannot be run on servers other than _IIS_ or _Windows_.
+- That is the reason Classic System cannot be run on servers other than _IIS_ or _Windows_

 ### Portable or Stand-Alone Deployment